romidas99/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

-#### Use case: UC06 - Find applications by company name

-**MSS**

-1. User requests to find applications using one or more keywords.
-2. BizBook validates the input.
-3. BizBook searches for applications whose company names contain any of the keywords.
-4. BizBook displays the matching applications.
-5. BizBook shows the count of matching applications.

-   Use case ends.

-**Extensions**

-* 1a.
-No keywords are provided.

-  * 1a1.
-BizBook shows an error message with usage instructions.

-    Use case ends.

-* 3a.
-No applications match the keywords.

-  * 3a1.
-BizBook shows a message indicating no matches found.

-    Use case ends.

 ### Non-Functional Requirements

 1. **Platform Compatibility**: Should work on any mainstream OS (Windows, Linux, macOS) as long as it has Java 17 or above installed.